Contact Us for a Free Consultation (213) 542-0979

 Why Do You Have a Firearm?

-Aside from the fact that he's not allowed to have a gun, what's the reason here?
-Is he trying to commit some other more serious crime beyond just possessing a gun?
-Does he just like to have guns?
-Does he like to fire guns?
+Aside from the fact that he's not allowed a gun, what's the reason here?
+Is he trying to commit some other more severe crime beyond just possessing a firearm?
+Does he like to have guns?
+Does he want to fire guns?
 Is the gun there for their protection?
-These are the type of issues that I'm grappling with — and I've been doing this for twenty-five years — and have done a lot of ex-con with a gun and felon with a gun and a whole bundh of different names for it.

 But if you've got a bullet, they're going to think you're up to no good, especially if there's any gang activity involved because they figure with gang members, the gun is not too far behind if they've got a bullet or bullets.